Dlyx24/Dlyx24/README.md

 I have been doing frontend development for a few years now mainly using React.

-Last year I started working more on backend transitioning to more of a fullstack role.
+Last year I started working more on backend transitioning to a fullstack role.
 It's been great fun so far!

 Lately my interests have shifted more to algorithm challenges and architecture design.